thegeek-sys/Vault/Class/Cybersecurity/Web security.md

 >...
 >```

-There are two possible mechanism to create a session schema:
-- data inserted manually by the coder of the web application (obsolete and unsecure)
-- implemented in the programming language of the application

-**Session cookies** are one of the most used technique to keep a session.
-In this case the session data is stored on the server, and the server sends a session id to the client through a cookie, so for each session the client has to send back the id to the server then the server uses this id to retrieve information

->[!bug] Security of cookie sessions
->Cookie sessions are one of the most critical elements in web application (they are also used for authentication)

 ### Cookies
 Cookies are data created by the server, memorized by the client and transmitted between client and server using HTTP header